JordanllHarper/code_to_file.sh/README.md

 ## Motivation

-If you're a student and need to copy your code into a word document (like I have done), then you'll know how painful (and stressful!) needing to copy all your code into documents is.
+If you're a student and need to copy your code into a document, then you'll know how painful (and stressful!) needing to copy all your code into documents is.

 This script solves that problem.
 You don't need to worry about if you've missed files, or have changed something and now need to redo the whole copying process all over again.